yochaigal/cairn/wip/2e/downtime.md

 > Events that occur during a regular session of play may change the stakes of Downtime activities by adding or removing costs, **Milestones**, or even entire goals.
 Conversely, events that occur during Downtime may impact the events of a play session! **Milestones** that directly endanger the life of a character should occur during a regular play session.

+## Costs

+The following are typical costs.
+This list is in no way exhaustive.

+- **Time**: The most common cost.
+Counted in days or weeks.
+Typical for travel, training, study, etc.
+- **Gold**: Direct payment of gold from a character's inventory.
+- **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
+- **Reputation**: Betting on a character's reknown, personality, presence, etc.
+- **Loss**: Offering something specific and unique.
+A finger, a soul, a **Relic**, etc.

 ## Examples

 ### Finding a lost Relic